 The Presidential Library & Museum has no steps.
 The museum galleries, gift shop, water fountain, and restrooms are all wheelchair accessible.
 The movie is captioned and wheelchair seating is available in the back row.
 Portions of the permanent exhibits are available on captioned video.

-The Tallgrass Prairie trails are mowed grass over rolling hills.
-Paved walkways from the Presidential Library and Museum and Gravesite parking lot lead to the prairie trailheads.
+The tallgrass prairie trails are mowed grass over rolling hills.
+Paved walkways from the Presidential Library and Museum and Gravesite parking lots lead to the prairie trailheads.
 Some prairie plants grow along the sidewalk approaching the Gravesite.
 The prairie may be viewed from a ground-level observation deck along the wheelchair-accessible trail to the Gravesite, which passes through part of the prairie.